Battle of Pavia: Endgame

 By 8:00 am, a mass of Imperial pikemen and arquebusiers descended on the French cavalry from all sides.
 Lacking room to manoeuvre because of the surrounding woods, the French gendarmes were surrounded and systematically killed.
 Richard de la Pole and Lorraine, advancing to assist Francis, were met by Frundsberg's arriving landsknechts; the French infantry was broken and routed, and de la Pole and Lorraine were both killed.
 In a particularly bitter contest between Imperial and freelance landsknechts, the Black Band was surrounded by Frundsberg's pikemen and exterminated where it stood.
-The French king fought on as his horse was killed under him by Cesare Hercolani, an Italian Condottiero; surrounded by Spanish arquebusiers and German Landsknecht, he was taken prisoner and escorted from the field.
+The French king fought on as his horse was killed under him by Cesare Hercolani, an Italian Condottiero; surrounded by Spanish arquebusiers and German landsknechts, he was taken prisoner and escorted from the field.